-Protalix BioTherapeutics Inc. (PLX) and Pfizer Inc. (PFE) failed to win European Union backing for a medicine to treat a rare genetic ailment because a competing treatment from Shire Plc (SHP) has exclusive market rights for 10 years.
+Protalix BioTherapeutics Inc. (PLX:US) and Pfizer Inc. (PFE:US) failed to win European Union backing for a medicine to treat a rare genetic ailment because a competing treatment from Shire Plc (SHP) has exclusive market rights for 10 years.
 Protalix fell the most in more than six months.

 Taliglucerase alfa shouldn’t be allowed on the market because it works in the same way as Shire’s Vpriv, the European Medicines Agency’s Committee for Medicinal Products for Human Use said in a statement today.
 Medicines for rare diseases, known as orphan drugs, are expensive to develop and have small patient populations, so drugmakers are given exclusivity as an incentive to develop them.